 However, think of your own schedule.
 You likely have a daily rhythm.
 You get up at a certain time, you may then work out, then drink your coffee, then make breakfast, etc. Those daily rhythms give us a sense of normalcy, something all of us desperately need now.

-When you ask, should you keep your child on a schedule when school is out, keep in mind that when they’re in school, kids have a schedule.
+When asking if you should keep your child on a schedule when school is out, keep in mind that when they’re in school, kids have a schedule.
 They know what to expect.
 It makes them feel secure.
 That is why I’d suggest having a schedule for your kids now, during these precarious times.
 We could all benefit from feeling that at least one part of life is still normal.

 How to Create a Schedule